 All research is mobile research, even if you didn’t intend it that way.

-Over 50% of US adults have a smartphone.
-Add in the growing tablet market, and a lot of research respondents will be attempting surveys on mobile devices.
+86% of Canadians have a smartphone.
+Add in the robust tablet market, and a large number of survey respondents will be attempting to complete surveys on their mobile devices.
 Advanis has anticipated this need.
-Now we're exceeding the industry standards for mobile optimized surveys.
+Now we’re exceeding the industry standards for mobile optimized surveys.

 Q: Should I be doing mobile marketing research?